This book is based off the acclaimed film The Revenant. The film contains

 made sense that this book should include the same.

-Imagery like an arrow, ancient technology utilised by the Native American
+Imagery like an arrow, ancient technology utilised by the Native

-arrow spans the pages from beginning to end, allowing for other elements
+trapper expedition.
+The arrow spans the pages from beginning to end,

-which compile together into a coherant unit.
+allowing for other elements which compile together into a coherant unit.

 I used the colour red because it is the colour of blood, but it’s not blood, it’s